krzysztofdudek/ai-minion/docs/example_conversation.md

 >     ...
 >     **Stakeholder response:** "Correct, only CSR roles should have this capability."

-Upon reviewing these answers, the AI Worker noted that the Stakeholder's response to the third question—about reverting to the previous order status—introduced a potential complexity.
+Upon reviewing these answers, the AI Minion noted that the Stakeholder's response to the third question—about reverting to the previous order status—introduced a potential complexity.
 True to its programming to seek explicit clarity, it decided a follow-up question was necessary.

-The AI Worker updated the plan file again:
+The AI Minion updated the plan file again:
 > ## Questions
 >
 > ...